indydutch/blog-content/posts/2025-12-22-mcp-n8n-agent-tutorial-part2.md

 → Weather Alert Check → [High Priority / Normal Priority] → Send Email
 ```

+**Reading the flow:** Data flows left to right.
+The Daily Trigger starts things at 7 AM (or whenever you configure).
+It passes control to "Set User Context" which adds variables like city and date.
+The AI Agent receives this context, calls the MCP tools as needed, and produces a briefing.
+The IF node checks if there are any weather concerns, and routes to either a high-priority or normal-priority email formatter.
+Finally, the email is sent.

 **Built-in documentation:** The workflow includes a sticky note with setup instructions and MCP server URL configuration.
 This appears as a yellow note in the n8n canvas when you import the workflow.

 ### AI Agent Configuration